gkoutos-group/postcode/README.md

 ## Improving it

-There are some things missing in this implementation:
+Some improvements we still require:

-- Tests: both for function and returned data.
+- Public tests, for both functions and returned data.
+- Example data for `DBTableTimed` behaviour.
 - `DBTableTimed`: simplify/merge the behaviour for multiple columns with `DBTable`; explicit information about datetime columns.
-- Example data for `DBTableTimed` behaviour.